 The first option is to forget about cardio, and focus solely on lifting weights and eating right.

-The combination of resistance training and diet has been shown in numerous studies to work just as well as cardio for fat loss.
+The combination of resistance training and diet has been shown in numerous studies to work just as well as cardio for weight loss.
 But you get the added bonus of retaining (or even gaining) muscle mass.

 In one trial, two groups of obese subjects were put on identical low calorie diets [3].